anki2jain/global_network/README.md

     );
 ```

 - Hurray!!!!
-You screen is now network sensitive whenver you lost internet connectivity an warning screen will be display.
+Your screen is now network sensitive so whenever you'll lost internet connectivity an warning screen will be display.

-* Wrap only those widgets where you need to show "connection screen"
+* Wrap only those widgets where you need to show "connection error screen"

 # How screen look after using this?